Zalexanninev15/Jetpack-Downgrader/README.md

 #### [SADRW2]

-* **Component** - this setting is **only** necessary if you decide to use SADRW2 in your projects (the setting will help you skip the "user-interface" and remove the waiting for input after the end of the application)
+* **Component** - this setting is **only** necessary if you decide to use SA Downgrader RW2 in your projects (the setting will help you skip the "user-interface" and removes the waiting for input after the processes in the app are completed)

 #### [Only]